AdmiralCloud/ac-sqs/README.md

 Array of AWS SQS lists that will be used by this function.
 Every item in the list must be an object with the following properties:
 + name -> the name of the list in AWS SQS.
 See below for more info.
 + batchSize -> number of messages to fetch per call.
 Max 10, defaults to 1
-+ visibilityTimeout -> see AWS SQS for details, defaults to 30
++ visibilityTimeout -> see AWS SQS for details, defaults to 30.
+If set, visibilityTimeout management is activated
 + waitTime -> see AWS SQS for details, defaults to 20
 + fifo -> set to true, if this is a fifo list
 + localPrefix -> set your local prefix.
 See below for more info